OpenTechSchool/html-css-beginners/core/structure.md

 **TIP:** The image source name ("src") of `kittens.jpg` is a path relative to the HTML document.
-So in this case `kittens.jpg` is located in the same directory, but you could use a name like `"images/kittens.jpg"` if you put the image file into a subdirectory.
+So in this case `kittens.jpg` is located in the same directory, but you could use a name like `"images/kittens.jpg"` if you put the image file into a subdirectory called "images".
 You can even use full URLs like  `"http://myawesomesite.com/pictures/kittens.jpg"`, but it's best to avoid this if you can use a relative path instead.

 ### Alt Text